rjust/defects4j/framework/bug-mining/README.md

 2. Determine relevant metadata (i.e., modified classes, loaded classes, and relevant tests) with the `get-metadata.pl` script.
-For each reproducible bug, this script determines the metadata, which will be promoted to the main database together with that bug:
+For each reproducible bug, this script determines the metadata, which will be promoted to the main database together with that bug.
+(Note that this script calls [diffstat](https://invisible-island.net/diffstat/) tool to determine the list of modified files in patch.
+Please make sure `diffstat` is installed and in your `PATH`.)

 ```bash
 ./get-metadata.pl -p $PROJECT_ID -w $WORK_DIR